vonnagy/activator-service-container-tutorial/tutorial/index.md

 ===========================

 # Overview
-This is a Typesafe Activator Template for demonstrating how to build a micro-service using the [Service Container](https://github.com/vonnagy/service-container).
+This is a Typesafe Activator Template for demonstrating how to build a microservice using the [Service Container](https://github.com/vonnagy/service-container).
 The example contained within the template constructs a simple REST API for the CRUD operation of a Widget.
 It simulates the persistence layer, bug can easily be replaced with your favorite bit of technology.